j178/leetgo/README.md

 ## Configuration

-Leetgo uses two levels of configuration files, the global configuration file located at `~/.config/leetgo/config.yaml` and the local configuration file located at `leetgo.yaml` in the current directory.
+Leetgo uses two levels of configuration files, the global configuration file located at `~/.config/leetgo/config.yaml` and the local configuration file located at `leetgo.yaml` in the project root.
 These configuration files are generated during the `leetgo init` process.
 The local configuration file in the project will override the global configuration.
-It is generally recommended to use the global configuration as the default configuration and customize it in the project by modifying the leetgo.yaml file.
+It is generally recommended to use the global configuration as the default configuration and customize it in the project by modifying the `leetgo.yaml` file.

 <!-- BEGIN CONFIG -->
 ```yaml